gtk-rs/gtk4-rs/book/src/actions.md

 ```

 Also, if we had multiple instances of the same windows we would expect that only the currently focused window will be closed when activating "win.quit".
+And indeed, "win.quit" on the Application dispatches the action to the currently focused window.
-And that is what happens, but that also means that we actually define one action per window instance.
+However, that also means that we actually define one action per window instance.
 If we want to have a single globally accessible action instead, we add it to our application.

 ## Parameter and State